aws-samples/automating-datalake-using-lakeformation-and-visualize-using-quicksight/README.md

 3. Click on “Tables in Database” and this table will be pre fixed by “lakeformation_”
 ![Image](images/image33.png)
 4. And Click Action -> View Data

 ![Image](images/image34.png)
-5. This will now take you to Athena console, where you can preview the table contents, as show below;
+5. This will now take you to Athena console, where you can preview the table contents, as show below

 ![Image](images/image35.png)
 Grant fine grain access controls to Data Lake user